International First-Year Requirements and Deadlines

 Early Action Program

 Early Decision applications may be accepted, denied, or deferred for further consideration in our regular decision process.
-All Early Decision notifications will be sent by December 1.
+All Early Decision notifications will be sent by mid-December.
 LMU’s Early Decision program is binding.
 Students whose applications are denied through Early Decision may not seek further consideration until all Early Decision denials are final.

 Our “regular decision” deadline for Fall applicants will remain January 15, with decisions sent on a rolling basis by April 1.
 Any Early Action applicants whose decisions are deferred will hear within this same timeframe.